cossacklabs/product-docs/themis/_index.md

 Themis is made by cryptographers, but targeted on developers, so it hides cryptographic details under the hood _("secure by design")_.

-Themis helps to build both simple and complex cryptographic features easily, quickly and securely.
+Themis helps to build both simple and complex cryptographic features easily, quickly, and securely.
 Themis allows developers to focus on the main thing: developing their applications.

 {{< hint info >}}
-Learn more about [security design ideas behind Themis](/themis/architecture/) and [how team maintains Themis](https://speakerdeck.com/vixentael/maintaining-cryptographic-library-for-12-languages) for last 6 years.
+Learn more about [security design ideas behind Themis](/themis/architecture/) and [how our team maintains Themis](https://speakerdeck.com/vixentael/maintaining-cryptographic-library-for-12-languages) for the last 6 years.
 {{< /hint>}}

 ## Use cases that Themis solves

-* **Encrypt stored secrets** in your apps and backend (API keys, session tokens, files).
+* **Encrypt stored secrets** in your apps and backend: API keys, session tokens, files.

 * **Encrypt sensitive data fields** before storing in database (_"application-side field-level encryption"_).

 * Support **searchable encryption**, data tokenisation (FPE) and data masking using Themis and [Acra](https://www.cossacklabs.com/acra/).

-* Exchange secrets securely (**share sensitive data** between parties, build simple chat app between patients and doctors).
+* Exchange secrets securely: **share sensitive data** between parties, build simple chat app between patients and doctors.

-* Build **end-to-end encryption schemes** with centralised or decentralised architecture (encrypt data locally on one app, use it encrypted everywhere, decrypt only for authenticated user).
+* Build **end-to-end encryption schemes** with centralised or decentralised architecture: encrypt data locally on one app, use it encrypted everywhere, decrypt only for authenticated user.

-* Maintain **real-time secure sessions** (send encrypted messages to control connected devices from your app, receive real-time sensitive data from your apps to your backend).
+* Maintain **real-time secure sessions**: send encrypted messages to control connected devices from your app, receive real-time sensitive data from your apps to your backend.

 * **Compare secrets** between parties without revealing them (zero-knowledge proof-based authentication).

-* **One crypto-library that fits them all**: Themis is a best fit for multi-platform apps (f.e. iOS+Android+Electron app with Node.js backend), because it provides 100% compatible API and works in a same way across all supported platforms.
+* **One cryptographic library that fits them all**:
+  Themis is the best fit for multi-platform apps (e.g., iOS+Android+Electron app with Node.js backend) because it provides 100% compatible API and works in the same way across all supported platforms.

 Themis works in a wide range of projects: power grids, banking apps, telemed apps, documents' exchange platforms, note-taking apps, no-code platforms, remote-debuging platforms, and so on.
-Themis is recommended by OWASP MSTG to use in mobile apps.
+[Themis is recommended by OWASP MSTG](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x06e-Testing-Cryptography.md#third-party-libraries) to use in mobile apps.

 {{< hint info >}}
 Learn about [projects built using Themis](/themis/community/projects-that-use-themis/) and [regulations](/themis/regulations/) that Themis helps to cover.
 {{< /hint>}}

-## Crypto-systems
+## Cryptosystems

 Themis provides 4 important cryptographic services: